udelcodes/udelcodes.github.io/cyber2/File_Upload_Tutorial.md

 **But we won't do that cause we are not the L33k3ers!**

-Now that you know what know what this file does, upload that file just as you did with your dessert image
+Now that you know what this file does, upload that file just as you did with your dessert image

 Once you do that, you will be directed to a page that says
 > We got your cake image: /cakes/Hack.php